rubenwardy/minetest_modding_book/_en/map/lvm.md

 When you run this, you'll notice that `data[vi]` is an integer.
 This is because the engine doesn't store nodes using their name string, as string comparison is slow.
-Instead, the engine uses a content ID.
+Instead, the engine uses an integer called a content ID.
 You can find out the content ID for a particular type of node with `get_content_id()`.
 For example:

 ```lua
 local c_stone = minetest.get_content_id("default:stone")